 How to Save Money by Refinancing an Auto Loan

 Refinancing an auto loan is far easier than refinancing a mortgage.
 It can save you thousands of dollars in interest and you may be able to pay off your car faster.
-It is important to know what is involved in the refinance process and whether this is a good option for you.
+But before you do, it's important to know what is involved in the refinance process and whether this is a good option for you.

 Every situation is different and the first step to determine if refinancing is right for you is to take a quick look at the current market and your financial position.